Swiftwind Farm - Nigerian DWARF Goats In Nebraska

 There is always confusion on these 4 - make sure you are giving the CORRECT one:

 *CDT Toxoid- vaccine, 2 shots 3-4wks apart, then 1 yearly booster (& 1 mth before kidding).
+Sometimes can leave a knot/small absess, so give in the Left arm pit area - 'LEFT LUMP' you will know what it is from then and not freak out about CL ;)

 *CD Antitoxin - given when Enterotoxemia is suspected to save their life!